browserengineering/book/book/rendering-architecture.md

       873    0.003    0.000    0.201    0.000 lab13.py:676(draw)
 ```

 Line 676 is `DrawText.draw`.
-Half the total time drawing is in drawing text
+Half the total time drawing is in drawing text (I
-I told you that fonts and text rendering are big time hogs and sources of
+told you that fonts and text rendering are big time hogs and sources of
 optimization!)
-Unfortunately, in this case there is nothing further we can do,
-without finding out where to optmiize tkinter further.
 Also note that the total
 time spent drawing text is only 0.201s in this case, and therefore 4ms per
-frame.
-If the amount of text was much larger, this would become a big problem,
+animation frame.
+If the amount of text was much larger, this would become a big
-as we'd start missing the 16ms frame budget again.
+problem, as we'd start missing the 16ms animation frame budget again.

+Unfortunately, in this case it appears there is nothing further we can do,
+without finding out where to optimize tkinter further...or is there?
+Let's go
-Or is there something we can do?
-Let's go back to the list of ways to make
+back to the list of ways to make the event loop faster.
+We alreedy showed that
-the event loop faster.
-We alreedy showed that Optimize and Cache are two ways.
+Optimize and Cache are two ways.
 What about Parallelize?
-Can't we run these draw commands on a different thread?
+Can't we run these draw
+commands on a different thread?
+Yes, we can!
-Well, of course we can.

 The Compositor thread
 =====================

-This second thread that runs drawing is often called the Compositor thread
+This second thread that runs drawing is often called the *compositor* thread
 It's so named because in a real browser it'll end up doing a lot more than
-drawing to a canvas, but let's forget that for now and focus on drawing.
+drawing to a canvas, but let's skip that par for now and focus on drawing.

-To get this compositor thread working, we'll have to find a way to run tkinter
+To get th compositor thread working, we'll have to find a way to run tkinter
 on a second thread, and communicate between the threads in a way that allows
 them to do things in parallel.
 The first thing you should know is that tkinter
 is *not* thread-safe, so it cannot magically parallelize for free.
 Instead we'll
 have to carefully avoid using tkinter at all on the main thread, and move all
 use of it to the compositor thread.

-The approach we'll take is to take the thread we already have and call it the
+The approach we'll take is to call the thread we already have the compositor
-compositor thread, and add a new thread that is the "main thread".
-This thread
+thread, and add a new thread; this thread is usually called the *main* thread.
-will have these kinds of tasks:
+The main thread will run these kinds of tasks in our browser:

 * JavaScript

 * Browser-internal tasks like executing a page load

-* The rendering pipeline (including `requestAnimationFrame`)
+* Animation frames - `rAF` callbacks plus the rendering pipeline

  The compositor thread (the one with tkinter in it) will be in charge of:

-* Scheduling a rendering pipeline frame every 16ms
+* Scheduling an animation frame every 16ms

 * Drawing to the screen after the rendering pipeline is done

 * Listening to mouse and keyboard events

 To do this we'll have to expand greatly on the implementation of an event loop,
-because now we'lll need to manage this event loop ourselves rather than using
+because now we'll need to manage this event loop ourselves rather than using
 tkinter for most of it.

-Let's start the implementation by introducing a class that encapsulates the main
+Let's start the implementation by introducing a class `MainThreadRunner` that
-thread and the event loop, called `MainThreadRunner`.
+encapsulates the main thread and the event loop.
 The two threads will
-communicate by writing to and reading from some shared data structures.
-This
+communicate by writing to and reading from some shared data structures, and use
-of course introduces the risk of a race condition between the threads,
-so we'll add a `threading.Lock` object for each thread.
-Any code that touches
+a `threading.Lock` object to prevent race conditions.
-the shared data structures for a thread will have to acquire the lock before
-doing so.

-Let's introduce a new class called `MainThreadRunner` that encapsulates the
-maind thread its event loop, and a few queues for different types of event loop
-tasks:

 ``` {.python}
 class MainThreadRunner: